 Sufficient Liquid Resources:

-The 'F1+' rating is based on TTUS's ability to cover the maximum potential liquidity demands presented by its CP program by at least 1.25 times from internal resources.
+The 'F1+' rating is based on the TTU System's ability to cover the maximum potential liquidity demands presented by its CP program by at least 1.25 times from internal resources.

 The upgrade to 'AA+' from 'AA' is indicative of consistently positive operating performance, which has increased the system's overall financial flexibility.
-Over the last five years, TTUS's operating margin has averaged 6.7 percent, never dropping below break-even despite a pressured state appropriations environment and turbulent financial markets.
+Over the last five years, the TTU System's operating margin has averaged 6.7 percent, never dropping below break-even despite a pressured state appropriations environment and turbulent financial markets.
 This resilience to external influences is consistent with Fitch's expectation for a 'AA+' rated public university.

-Further, TTUS's operating health has helped bolster its financial resource base to a level consistent with the 'AA+' rating.
+Further, the TTU System's operating health has helped bolster its financial resource base to a level consistent with the 'AA+' rating.
 Available funds (defined by Fitch as cash and investments not permanently restricted) grew 18.3 percent from FY 2008 to FY 2012, reaching a high of $751.5 million in FY 2012.
 Available funds represent 52.6 percent of FY 2012 operating expenses ($1.4 billion) and 125.6 percent of total outstanding debt ($598.5 million).
-TTUS's maximum annual debt service obligation ($56.3 million due in 2014) representing a modest 3.7 percent of FY 2012 operating revenues and covered a healthy 4.3 times by net operating income.
+The TTU System's maximum annual debt service obligation ($56.3 million due in 2014) representing a modest 3.7 percent of FY 2012 operating revenues and covered a healthy 4.3 times by net operating income.

-Fitch views further growth projections as achievable given TTUS's comparatively low cost and ascending reputation.
+Fitch views further growth projections as achievable given the TTU System's comparatively low cost and ascending reputation.
 Compared to other Big 12 Conference institutions, TTU's tuition is below average with limited increases planned for the near term.
 In addition, as of May 2012, TTU was confirmed as a 'Tier 1' research institution, qualifying as an annual beneficiary of research funding from the NRUF.

 TTU is presently one of only two institutions to have been granted eligibility for the additional research funding.
-The prestige attached to the confirmation is expected to further strengthen demand for TTUS's academic offerings.
+The prestige attached to the confirmation is expected to further strengthen demand for the TTU System's academic offerings.

 TTU was originally established in 1923 as Texas Technological College.
 In 1999, the Texas Legislature established the system by aligning TTU and TTUHSC under one organization.
-In 2007, as a result of further state legislation, ASU, a former member of the Texas State University system, became the third member of TTUS.
+In 2007, as a result of further state legislation, ASU, a former member of the Texas State University System, became the third member of the TTU System.
 In total, component institutions of the system enrolled 38,764 FTE students in fall 2012.